2023 Jeerleader FAQ

 Due to liability reasons, all persons must be 18 years of age.
 Some of our activities are held in venues that require you be 21, so know that your experience might be different than other Jeers if you are under 21.

-We have a total of 5 rehearsals in the 2 weeks leading up to each game, following a Hybrid Model.
-We have 3 rehearsals via zoom and 2 rehearsals at Ripley Grier Studios in Midtown.
-Zoom rehearsals are 2 hours each, in person rehearsals are 2-3 hours each.
-Final in person rehearsal is a dress rehearsal in our uniforms.
-We also come early the day of the game for set-up and last minute rehearsals in the space.
-There are other optional events that happen through our home team season, like the Mermaid Parade.
-You can be involved in extra events when you want, or skip them entirely.
+In 2023 we had a total of 5 rehearsals in the 2 weeks leading up to each game, following a Hybrid Model.
+We have 3 2-hour rehearsals via zoom and 2 3-hour rehearsals at Ripley-Grier Studios in Midtown.
+Final in-person rehearsal will be a dress rehearsal in our uniforms.

 How much is this going to cost me?

 I’m in for tryouts!
 What should I wear?
-And what should I wear to practice?

 Wear whatever you think will be comfortable for you to dance in.
 Most people wear workout clothes and sneakers.